 But if you want more than just the beach and the sun, here's a glimpse into some of the things to do in Sydney during January:

 Going strong since 1977, the biggest festival of the city is on for three weeks and comes with both free and ticketed big events.

 The free ones include the traditional weekend night concerts under the stars.
 In 2019 they are:

 The festival opens on 9 January and ends on 27 January and has a huge variety of events including circus, theatre, dance, music, cabaret, opera, installations, family programs, various performances and artists.

-The festival is dedicated to circus, with Parramatta becoming the circus city between 2 and 28 of January.
-Workshops, talks, trapeze demonstrations, films will delight audiences of all ages.
+Parramatta becoms the circus city from the 11th to the 13th of January.
+Workshops, talks, trapeze demonstrations will delight audiences of all ages.

 In addition there are many ticketed shows, talks, theatrical performance, exhibitions.
 The Festival makes January the best time to be in Sydney.

-On 26 January, crowds gather in the City and the Harbour to celebrate.
+On the 26th of January, crowds gather in the City and the Harbour to celebrate.
 The event starts with an Aboriginal ceremony and continues with music, dance, cultural shows at various museums and lots of entertainment.

 Colorful old ferries race in the harbour Ferrython from Circular Quay to Shark Island.
 There are boat parades and a sailing regatta before spectacular fireworks in the Darling Harbour conclude the day.

 Feel like watching the latest movie or a box office success while looking at the Harbour Bridge?